 - Conduct interviews of your customers based on their demographics

 - Talk to your employees who interact with customers

-- If there are middle men between you and the customer, do get on a call with them to understand issues
+- If there are middlemen between you and the customer, do get on a call with them to understand the issues

 - Search for customer emails.
 Read the entire email thread to develop your points

-- Search for every single conversation about your brand in social media
+- Search for every single conversation about your brand on social media

 - Every time a customer tags your social media handles, address that issue and take notice of it